 On a gluten-free diet, you can still have:

-Flours and foods made with amaranth, arrowroot, buckwheat, corn, flax, millet, potatoes, quinoa, rice, sorghum, soybeans, tapioca, or teff.
+Flours and foods made with amaranth, arrowroot, beans, buckwheat, corn, cornmeal, flax, millet, pure uncontaminated nut and oat bran, potatoes, quinoa, rice, sorghum, soybeans, tapioca, or teff.

 In this article